JGalego/awesome-safety-critical-ai/README.md

 ### AI in Critical Systems

-> When failure costs lives, AI must be engineered like a scalpel, not a sledgehammer.
+> TL;DR When failure costs lives, AI must be engineered like a scalpel, not a sledgehammer.

 So, where does that leave us? **Is there room for AI in critical systems?**